-- Show how the register can be formulated as an HMM.
+- Formulate the register as an HMM.
 What is the probability of transitioning from every state to every other state?
-What is the probability of observing each output (0 or 1) in each state? - What is the probability of being in each state at time t after observing only the first t bits, for t = 1, 2, 3.
+What is the probability of observing output (0 or 1) in each state? - What is the probability of being in each state at time t after observing only the first t bits, for t = 1, 2, 3.